Bitcoins, Beanie Babies, Subprime mortgages and Dutch Tulips

 So I am going through a divorce and have Bitcoin.
 Do I disclose?

 Obviously, yeah.
-You disclose anything and everything.
+You must disclose anything and everything.
 Unless you are one of the early “miners” and programming people in 2010, you probably bought your BTC on an exchange like Coinbase.
 This means there is a paper trail.

 Even if you paid cash, yes, you should still disclose!
 There are great penalties for not disclosing, like Denise Rossi, who won the lottery and didn’t disclose.
 Post-divorce, her husband found out and brought her back to Court.
 The Judge awarded the ENTIRE ticket to him!